php-fig/fig-standards/proposed/http-message.md

      * double-encode any characters.
 To determine what characters to encode,
      * please refer to RFC 3986, Sections 2 and 3.3.
      *
-     * If the value should include a slash ("/") not intended as delimeter
+     * If the value should include a slash ("/") not intended as delimiter
-     * between path segments, that value MUST be encode (e.g., "%2F") when
+     * between path segments, that value MUST be encoded (e.g., "%2F") when
      * passed to the instance.
      *
      * @see https://tools.ietf.org/html/rfc3986#section-2